 With this in mind, we have been working hard with our civil engineers and industry experts to identify how this can be extended.
-The result of these efforts is a plan to restore the Tree Top Walkway by reconstructing the lower section following recommendations made by the engineers which will help provide an additional 10-15 years to the structure.
+The result of these efforts is a plan to restore the Tree Top Walkway by reconstructing the lower section following recommendations made by the engineers which will help provide a minimum of an additional 15 years to the structure.
 It involves a significant amount of work and cost and will need detailed designs produced as well as planning permission.

 Whilst our forest has been busier than ever during the pandemic, welcoming record numbers of visitors looking to benefit from time spent outside in nature, our team have also been busy behind the scenes.
 This has involved:

 - working with our contractors on getting detailed designs and costs finalised.
 This will mean we can establish the full scope of the works required to make the Tree Top Walkway safe to reopen, and with enough of an additional lifespan that it should remain safe for us to keep it open for at least another 15 years.

 - carrying out ecological surveys, including a Phase 1 Habitat Assessment Survey.
 This has highlighted that the area around the Tree Top Walkway is suitable for Great Crested Newt habitats, and therefore the appropriate protection and mitigation work will need to be factored into this repair project.

 - working with planning consultants to make sure the appropriate planning consents can be applied for.